Sharks beat Blackhawks 4-3 in shootout for 8th straight win - Philly

 DeBrincat and Murphy scored 1:18 apart late in the first to give Chicago a 2-1 lead.

 In overtime, Jones made a diving, close-in save on Patrick Kane with 1:20 left.
-Forsberg made a pad save on Evander Kane on a breakaway with 22 seconds left.
+Forsberg made a pad save on Evander Kane on a breakaway with 22 seconds to go.

 UP NEXT